Questions and Answers

 4. What computerized system will be used to enhance communication amongst our providers and PCP offices and how will that be paid for?

 There is no 'common' computerized system in NY.
 There is the SHIN-NY (Statewide Health Information Network for New York) which is an open source network for sharing information across disparate systems.
-Projects will be required to fund connectivity and interoperability for patient information.
+As of April, 2014, the SHIN-NY has been designated a “Public Utility” and there are no application costs associated with accessing Health Information.
+Projects will still be required to fund connectivity and interoperability with their local RHIO.

 5. How will the State support more comprehensive integration of the RHIOs into this effort?

 The RHIOs are integral to efficient and timely sharing of health information.
 The DOH has discussed the health home initiative with the RHIOs and the HEAL Projects.
-We have encouraged the RHIOs and the HEAL projects to reach out to and work collaboratively with potential health home providers in meeting Health Home HIT requirements.
+We have encouraged the RHIOs and the Regional Extension Centers (REC) to reach out to and work collaboratively with potential providers in meeting Health Home HIT requirements.